|MiFID II position limits for commodity derivatives|

 Other months' limits are calculated as 25% of average annual open interest, expressed in lots in the underlying commodity ('the baseline').

-ESMA also adopted the assymetric spread for the other months, giving Member States competent authorities the power to adjust the baseline down to 5% and only up to 35% of open interest, taking into account the factors listed under Article 57(3)(a) to (g).
+The assymetric spread for the other months' positions limit has also been adopted - giving Member States competent authorities the power to adjust the baseline down to 5% and only up to 35% of open interest, taking into account specific factors (listed under Article 57(3)(a) to (g) of MiFID II).

-Lots as as a metrics for the baseline figures' calculation
+Lots as a metrics for the baseline figures' calculation

 Baseline figures for spot month as well as other months' limits are to be specified in lots which are defined as "the units of trading used by the trading venue on which the commodity derivative trades representing a standardised quantity of the underlying commodity" (Articles 9 and 11 of the Commission Delegated Regulation, respectively).